-The proposed NCCP/HCP has been designed to address Covered Project impacts on federal and state jurisdictional waters, including wetlands, and on state jurisdictional streams.
+The proposed NCCP/HCP has been designed to address covered freeway improvement project impacts on federal and state jurisdictional waters, including wetlands, and on state jurisdictional streams.
 The conservation strategy includes specific measures and restoration targets for the avoidance and mitigation of impacts on these resources, such as wetland restoration.
 Furthermore, implementation of the proposed NCCP/HCP conservation strategy would not result in new construction in wetlands.